 Also in 1999, the legislature created McKay Scholarships for Students with Disabilities to help special needs students whose assigned public schools may not meet their needs.
 Any child with a federal Individualized Education Plan is eligible for a McKay Scholarship for private schooling; currently, 15,913 students use McKay Scholarships, which average $6,910 per student, at a wide range of religious and non-religious private schools, many of which specialize in educating special needs students.

 Florida also maintains a number of popular college and post-secondary aid programs that give students a choice of colleges and universities, including religious schools.
-Bright Futures scholarships are awarded to Florida graduates with excellent academic records; more than 112,000 students currently use Bright Futures scholarships, and at least 23 religious schools accept them.
+Bright Futures scholarships are awarded to Florida graduates with excellent academic records;10 more than 112,000 students currently use Bright Futures scholarships, and at least 23 religious schools accept them.11

 Florida also offers a number grant programs for Florida students attending their choice of public or private colleges and universities, including religious schools.
-The need-based Florida Student Assistance Grant Program, for example, has three parts: Public Student Assistance Grants are for students attending state universities and public community colleges; Private Student Assistances Grants currently help more than 11,400 Florida students pay tuition at eligible private, four-year schools; Postsecondary Student Assistance Grants assist more than 10,700 students at private schools (such as nursing programs) not eligible for Private Student Assistant Grants.
-Florida Resident Access Grants are awarded to more than 35,000 students at Florida private schools.
+The need-based Florida Student Assistance Grant Program, for example, has three parts: Public Student Assistance Grants are for students attending state universities and public community colleges; Private Student Assistances Grants12 currently help more than 11,400 Florida students pay tuition at eligible private, four-year schools; Postsecondary Student Assistance Grants13 assist more than 10,700 students at private schools (such as nursing programs) not eligible for Private Student Assistant Grants.14 Florida Resident Access Grants15 are awarded to more than 35,000 students at Florida private schools.16

 Several college aid programs are designed to expand minority access to higher education.
-Jose Marti Scholarship Challenge Grants are awarded to students of Hispanic origin who demonstrate academic excellence and financial need and may be used at the Florida public, private or religious school of the student's choice.
-Mary McLeod Bethune Scholarships are awarded to academically promising students who demonstrate financial need and attend one of Florida's historically black colleges, including religious schools.
-The Minority Teacher Education Scholars program rewards minority students planning to pursue a career in teaching with a scholarship for use at public, private or religious colleges.
+Jose Marti Scholarship Challenge Grants are awarded to students of Hispanic origin who demonstrate academic excellence and financial need and may be used at the Florida public, private or religious school of the student’s choice.17 Mary McLeod Bethune Scholarships are awarded to academically promising students who demonstrate financial need and attend one of Florida’s historically black colleges, including religious schools.18 The Minority Teacher Education Scholars program rewards minority students planning to pursue a career in teaching with a scholarship for use at public, private or religious colleges.19

 Each of these programs’ futures could be jeopardized if the Florida Supreme Court strikes down Opportunity Scholarships under the state’s Blaine Amendment.